galaxyeye/chrome-devtools-kotlin-client/cdt-kotlin-protocol-builder/README.md

 ## License

-Chrome DevTools Java Protocol Builder is licensed under the Apache License, Version 2.0.
+Chrome DevTools Kotlin Protocol Builder is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE.txt) for the full license text.